lahr/pass-csv/README.md

 ## Installation

 - `make install`
+- On MacOS via Homebrew with [this tap](https://github.com/SimplyDanny/homebrew-pass-extensions/)
 - Alternatively, you can copy `src/csv.bash` to `~/.password-store/.extensions`, make it executable and set the `PASSWORD_STORE_ENABLE_EXTENSIONS` environment variable to `true`.